 Traffic Director overview

 This document is for network administrators and service owners who want to familiarize themselves with Traffic Director and its capabilities.
 The document covers the older Traffic Director APIs.
-For information about the new APIs, which are in preview, see the overview of the new service routing APIs.
+For information about the service routing APIs, see the overview of the service routing APIs.

 Traffic Director is a managed control plane for application networking.
 Traffic Director lets you deliver global, highly available services with advanced application networking capabilities such as traffic management and observability.

 As the number of services and microservices in your deployment grows, you typically start to encounter common application networking challenges such as the following:

 - How do I make my services resilient?

 - How do I get traffic to my services, and how do services know about and communicate with each other?

 - How do I understand what is happening when my services are communicating with each other?

 - How do I update my services without risking an outage?

 - How do I manage the infrastructure that makes my deployment possible?